 6. When an amendable proposition is under consideration, a motion to amend and a motion to amend that amendment shall be in order, and it also shall be in order to offer a further amendment by way of substitute for the original motion to amend, to which one amendment may be offered but which may not be voted on until the original amendment is perfected.
 An amendment may be withdrawn in the House at any time before a decision or amendment thereon.
-An amendment to the title of a bill or resolution shall not be in order until after its passage or adoption and shall be decided without debate.
+An amendment to the title of a bill or resolution shall not be in order until after its passage or adoption, shall be in order only if offered by the Majority Leader or a designee, and shall be decided without debate.